Dick Wolf: Political involvement

 It was reported that Wolf contributed to Fred Thompson's campaign for the Republican nomination for president in 2008.
 The two had worked together since 2002, when Thompson joined the cast of Law & Order playing a district attorney.

 In popular culture

-Community, a sitcom on NBC from 2009 to 2014 had an episode which parodied Dick Wolf's Law & Order, with the title "Basic Lupine Urology" being a play on his name.
-Wolf is given a special thanks credit at the end of the episode.
+Community, a sitcom on NBC from 2009 to 2014, had an episode which parodied Dick Wolf's Law & Order, with the title "Basic Lupine Urology" being a play on his name.
+Wolf is given a special thanks credit at the end of the episode of the series.